d-gracia/A4-Group2/README.md

 3).
 The Documentation file.
 This file contains an overview of the entire project, changes that were made, and any other details we thought were relevant

+4.)
+The Video_Presentation file.
+This file contains a youtube link to our video presentation.

 The rest of the folders were made throughout the duration of the project and are used for testing purposes

-4).
+5).
 The backend folder.
 This folder was the start of our backend in flask.
 Contains our initial attempts to work with flask.

-5).
+6).
 The frontend folder.
 This folder was the start of our frontend in react.
 Contains our initial attempts to work with react.

-6).
+7).
 The cs411_gitTutorial-master folder.
 This folder was our main folder for everything in our project until we created the Final Project folder to replace it.
 This folder was getting a bit messy and we decided that instead of trying to clean and rename it, we would just make a new folder.

-7).
+8).
 The Prototype folder.
 This folder contains stuff for one of the group assignment deliveravles from a few a weeks ago.
 It represents the state of the project at that point in time.
 It has been updated a little bit recently for testing purposes.